JamesWoolfenden/learn-packer/docs/packer-aws-ami.2.md

 }
 ```

-If you provision this instance it should have the permission packer requires.
+If you provision this instance it should have the permission Packer requires.